dwainetrain/minderva/README.md

 * Delete Card: consider flash message with undo function (like gmail undo)
 * Quiz Page: It should have better seperation of flip card from next card
 * Should it have a translate button in the edit screen?
-* Allow users to sign-in/sign-up with other services, especially email
+* Allow users to sign-in/sign-up with other services, especially email (See FEM video starting at 31)
 * It should be moved to its own github location (wait until final is graded)
 * It should have the five most popular languages up top of language selection
 * It should have the users most frequently used languages up top of language selection